 Jews have lived in the Balkans since Roman times, primarily Sephardic Jews who arrived following the expulsion from Spain in 1492.
 Over the next 500 years, Sephardic culture — songs, cuisine, Ladino (Judeo-Spanish language), customs, and folklore — defined the Jewish communities of Bulgaria, Macedonia, and Greece.

 Trace this rich tapestry of community and culture with us.
-In Sofia, we will meet with leading members of the Jewish community, visit its magnificent synagogue, enjoy day-long outings to Plovdiv and the Rila Monastery, and tour other sites of interest, including Bulgaria’s National Historical Museum and Alexander Nevsky Cathedral.
-We continue to Skopje, capital of Macedonia, and see its Holocaust Memorial Center and the Beit Yaakov Synagogue in the Jewish community center.
-We will have ample time to stroll through the Oriental cobblestone streets of its old bazaar.
+In Sofia, we will meet with leading members of the Jewish community, visit its magnificent synagogue, enjoy day-long outings to Plovdiv and the Rila Monastery, and tour other sites of interest, including Sofia’s Old Town and Alexander Nevsky Cathedral.
+We’ll continue to Skopje, capital of Macedonia, and see its Holocaust Memorial Center and the Beit Yaakov Synagogue in the Jewish community center.
+We will have ample time to stroll through the cobblestone streets of its old bazaar.
 In Thessaloniki, once dubbed the “Jerusalem of the Balkans” and known as Salonika until 1937, we will be hosted by the local Jewish community.
 We will visit the city’s two synagogues and the important Jewish Museum of Thessaloniki.
-We will learn about the tragic fate of Salonika’s Jews during the Holocaust and see other important sites, including the Hagia Sofia Church and the tomb of Alexander the Great’s son, Philip II.
+We will learn about the tragic fate of Salonika’s Jews during the Holocaust and see other important sites, including the Jewish Museum and the tomb of Alexander the Great’s son, Philip II.

 - 11 nights of deluxe accommodations in Sofia, Skopje, and Thessaloniki